defanet/jquantum/README.md

 # jquantum
 we build java library collection for quantum physics and chemistry calculation and design it for running with python on Jupyter notebook or google colabs.
-At this moment we focus on HF and DFT method to calculate electronics properti material.
+At this moment we focus on HF and DFT method to calculate electronics properties of material.

 ## How To Use